isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-a-flea-comb/index.md

 , dogs, or rabbits.
 But why not use your regular human hair combs? - you ask.
 Well, flea combs are special as their closely spaced times will remove fleas, eggs, and flea dirt more effectively.
-**So, when should use a flea comb:�**
+**So, when should use a flea comb:**
-**1. To�Find flea dirt:**
+**1. ToFind flea dirt:**
 Flea dirt is the bug's feces, and if found on your pet's fur - that's a sign that the pet has fleas.
-**2. To�Remove adult fleas**
+**2. ToRemove adult fleas**
 : Flea combing will stick the adult fleas on the comb's finely spaced tines.
 **3. Remove flea dirt and eggs** from adult pets and small pets with sensitive skin - and thus cannot use chemical-based flea control methods.
-## How�Often to Flea Comb your pet?
+## HowOften to Flea Comb your pet?
 Well, this depends on where your pet sleeps and how close it gets to you and your family members.
 Therefore, if you tend to have the cat or dog on your couch or bed
 , you should use flea comb more regularly.
 Further, if you're near a place with forest, large amounts of grass, and trees, then you'll need a daily flea combing routine until you can no longer see fleas during combing.
-But, normally, you'd need to comb your cat or dog once or twice per week - for protection and�proactive flea management.
-However, if you'll be using other flea control methods such as�Advantage, you'll have to reduce flea combing frequency.
+But, normally, you'd need to comb your cat or dog once or twice per week - for protection andproactive flea management.
+However, if you'll be using other flea control methods such asAdvantage, you'll have to reduce flea combing frequency.
 ## Any consideration when flea combing your cat?
 Not all flea combs will work for your cat.
-Notably, a good flea comb teeth must be 0.155 mm between each other and have about� 10 teeth for every 8 mm.
+Notably, a good flea comb teeth must be 0.155 mm between each other and have about 10 teeth for every 8 mm.
 A litmus test is to hold up the flea comb to the light - if you see the light, then the flea comb will not catch the feline fleas.
 **1.**
 Interestingly, flea combing
 [and collar](https://pestpolicy.com/best-flea-collar-for-cats/)